Munster Cricket is tasked with managing, promoting and developing cricket throughout Munster in a sustainable manner. Specifically, its remit is to:

-Munster Cricket is made up of a number of affiliated sports clubs throughout the province of Munster engaged in the playing of cricket.
+Munster Cricket is made up of many affiliated sports clubs throughout the province of Munster engaged in the playing of cricket.
 Since its formation in 1956, its role is to promote, foster and organise the playing of cricket in the province.
-There are currently 41 affiliated clubs participating in senior and youth competitions as well as through a network of T20 and social cricket.
-The number of clubs is increasing all the time with renewed interest in the sport in the fast growing areas around the hubs of Cork, Limerick, Waterford and Tralee.
+There are currently 11 affiliated clubs with 27 teams participating in senior and youth competitions as well as through a network of T20 and social cricket.
+The number of clubs is increasing all the time with renewed interest in the sport in the fast-growing areas around the hubs of Cork, Limerick, Waterford and Tralee.

 The season runs from mid- April to mid- September with league and cup competitions organised for different groups.
-The main Adult Competitions are divided into three divisions, with each team also having the option to enter the Senior, Junior and Minor knockout cup competitions.
-Because of the relative shortage of cricket grounds in Munster many of the clubs field a number of teams, so you will find a match going on in most clubs every weekend and youth and social matches throughout the week.
+The main Adult Competitions are divided into four divisions, with each team also having the option to enter the Senior, Junior and Minor knockout cup competitions.
+Because of the relative shortage of cricket grounds in Munster, many of the clubs field several teams, so you will find a match going on in most clubs every weekend and youth and social matches throughout the week.

-Munster Cricket works closely with Cricket Ireland to continue to expand the gospel of cricket into new areas throughout the large catchment area that is Munster.
-The Union employs, with government support, a development officer who oversees the development of youth and schools cricket in the province.
-Munster Senior Cup and Division 1 winners also participate in the Irish Senior Cup while the remaining senior clubs compete in the National Cup.
+Munster Cricket works closely with Cricket Ireland to continue to expand cricket into new areas throughout the large catchment area that is Munster.
+The Union employs, with government support, two part-time development officers who oversee the development of youth and schools cricket in the province.
+Munster Senior Cup and Premier Division winners also participate in the Irish Senior Cup while the remaining senior clubs compete in the National Cup.

-Munster and Cork in particular is an excellent destination for visiting touring teams but you need to make your plans early as the available days for playing matches get used up quickly for league and cup competitions.
+Munster is an excellent destination for visiting touring teams but you need to make your plans early as the available days for playing matches get used up quickly for league and cup competitions.

 Be informed about all that is Munster Cricket